duckduckgo/duckduckhack-docs/duckduckhack/welcome/how-ias-work.md

 As you can see, a Spice Instant Answer has most of the action taking place on the frontend.
 The backend mainly decides *when* to trigger, and constructs the API call.
 The frontend *actually calls* the API, processes the results, and displays them to the user.

-> It gets even more interesting: To protect users' privacy, the AJAX call is passed through a DuckDuckGo proxy server.
+> Interesting side note: To protect users' privacy, the AJAX call is passed through a DuckDuckGo proxy server.
 That way, users' browsers never speaks to the third party directly.

 Below is how the actual code files play a part in the Hacker News Spice: